-- 1. Content Provider that Is Used Only in an Application Can Not Be Created in Android 2.2 (API Level 8) or Earlier (Required) - 2.
-Content Provider that Is Used Only in an Application Must Be Set as Private (Required) - 3.
-Handle the Received Request Parameter Carefully and Securely (Required) - 4.
-Use an In-house Defined Signature Permission after Verifying that it is Defined by an In-house Application (Required) - 5.
-When Returning a Result, Pay Attention to the Possibility of Information Leakage of that Result from the Destination Application - 6.
-When Providing an Asset Secondarily, the Asset should be Protected with the Same Level of Protection (Required)
+1. Content Provider that Is Used Only in an Application Must Be Set as Private (Required) 2.
+3. Handle the Received Request Parameter Carefully and Securely (Required) 4.
+Use an In-house Defined Signature Permission after Verifying that it is Defined by / an In-house Application (Required) 5.
+When Returning a Result, Pay Attention to the Possibility of Information Leakage of that Result from the Destination Application (Required) 6.
+When Providing an Asset Secondarily, the Asset should be Protected with the S ame Level of Protection (Required)